Mike Higgs

 Mike Higgs is a British comic book artist, writer, designer, and editor.
-He is the creator of the oddball humor strip The Cloak and the daily comic strip Moonbird.
+He is the creator of the oddball humor strip The Cloak, the daily comic strip Moonbird, and the children's character Dopey Dinosaur.

 In July 1964, Higgs created a pastiche of The Shadow called "The Shudder" for a British fanzine (of the same name).
 In 1967, he revived the character, now called "The Cloak," as a strip for the British weekly comic Pow!, and then Smash! (running until 1969).
 The Cloak was the top agent for Britain's Special Squad, nominally a part of Scotland Yard; but he usually operated from his personal headquarters, known as the Secret Sanctum.
 The Cloak's ingenuity and never-ending supply of gadgets and secret weapons gave him the edge over his somewhat odd enemies (some were very odd, including Deathshead and various other agents of G.H.O.U.L.).
 The Cloak had some equally odd colleagues.
 Assisted initially by Mole (the tall one with the bald head, big nose and specs) and Shortstuff (the short squirt with the hairy nut and big eyeballs), he then began having adventures in which he found himself also alongside the sexy and flirtatious Lady Shady, the shady lady.
 The strip benefited from Higgs' unusual, idiosyncratic drawing style, whose overt inclusion of pop culture imagery made the strip seem extremely modern.

 Higgs designed the convention badge for the inaugural British Comic Art Convention ("Comicon") in 1968.
 He was a regular attendee of early editions of Comicon, with his art being included in the convention booklets.
 He also helped with the first London Comic Mart, organized by Nick Landau and Rob Barrow.